-Choosing 10 best boat brands is quite a chore, since there’s such a huge difference between the best fishing boats, the best cruisers, and the best daysailers.
+Choosing 10 best boat manufacturers or brands is quite a chore, since there’s such a huge difference between the best fishing boats, the best cruisers, and the best daysailers.

 There are certain brands, however, that unquestionably stand out among the crowd.
 And while a good argument can be made for any number of boat brands deserving a presence on this list, when we take a look at consumer satisfaction reports, average resale values, overall sales, and search popularity, these 10 boat brands come out on top.

 Although Bertram doesn’t build nearly as many boats as it once did, nor as diverse a range (today it constructs only the 35, 50, and 61), this iconic brand continues to engender mass loyalty and was the winner of Boat Trader’s “Boating Madness” popularity tournament.
 Bertrams’ iconic status is also confirmed by a constant demand for classic models like the 28 and 31, which are regularly refinished, repowered, and resold for spectacularly high prices for boats of their age.
 If there’s any doubt in your mind as to just how loved the Bertam brand really is, just check out these listings for “old” 31 Flybridge models.

 Check out all the Bertram listings on boats.com.